hariomverma83195/food-delivery/readme.md

-# Shhh....
-Let's not leak our hardwork

- Do not share this repo

 # Food Delivery System (MERN Stack)

 This is a food delivery system application built with the MERN stack (MongoDB, Express, React, Node.js).
 The app consists of a backend API and a frontend React application.
 It uses Vite for React.